codesmith-fi/KwR/README.md

 New community - Knights who RPG - A new xRPG discord community starting up, not just ARPGs - we need you

 I am a active member in many xRPG communities and want do my part.
-So if you are interested please stay a while and listen.
-I am forming a new xRPG (cRPG) community and I would like to get it started.
+So if you are at all interested please stay a while and listen.
+I am forming a new mature xRPG (cRPG) community and I would like to get it started.
 We already have some active members discussing from gaming to game development.
 And of course, like an engineer what I am I want more <3 I am building a Discord based community for talking and sharing knowledge about computer and perhaps also NON-computer based Role Playing Games (RPGs).

 Most immediately think that I mean Action RPGS.
 No, there are many good Discord servers already that cover that part.
 I want this new community not only to be related to Action RPGs but many other types as well.
 I want to be more general, focusing to xRPGs where x means that the type, platform or playstype is not predefined by just joining to my server.
 My server, itsounds bad, it will be OUR server, I am not gaining anything in this except friendship, disussion and fun time.
 I am hoping to partnership with the major ARPG Discord groups and bring our forces together.
 We will see.